Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Clarity

 Before choosing a roster of cute icons to sprinkle through your design, consider the weight of the message you’re trying to convey.
-It’s often safer to go beyond iconography and include concise text to clarify the status—nobody knows what that adorable lineart means when it comes to their medical platform, and there’s no room for guessing!
+It’s often safer to go beyond iconography and include concise text to clarify the status —nobody knows what that adorable line-art means when it comes to their medical platform, and there’s no room for guessing!
 In fact, where absolute certainty is beneficial and redundancy is even welcomed, choosing to forgo a strictly minimal design in favour of repeating key pieces of identifying information would be the way to go.
 Note that while this is a generic example, clarity also goes hand-in-hand with the microcopy you choose to display.
-Well written copy that is helpful, to the point and tested with the target audience is the way to go.
+Well written copy that is helpful, to the point, and tested with the target audience is the way to go.

 Well-crafted microcopy adds clarity by including identifying pieces of information, which supports and boosts confidence in user actions.

-Level of obtrusiveness
+Level of Obtrusiveness

 Sometimes the knee-jerk reaction in design is to avoid “bothering” the user and creating an unpleasant stopping point.
 However, sometimes that’s precisely what the doctor ordered!
 Based on the situation you’re dealing with, you’ll want to consider if system status will be communicated in a mild, non-obtrusive way, or if the entire workflow and screen should be locked up until the user intentionally clicks on a certain button.
 As mentioned earlier, timing should be taken into account at the same time.
 If something is expected to take 24 hours, it probably wouldn’t make sense to block the user from continuing their workflow until then, and maybe an email update or timely notification once the 24 hours is completed is more appropriate.